thaliproject/postcardapp/readme.md

 You will need two (it's a peer to peer system) Android devices running at least KitKat.
 And no, the emulator won't work.
 We depend on specific radios to work and they aren't in the emulator.

-# Building the postcard app on Android
+# Building the postcard app

 ```shell
 curl https://codeload.github.com/thaliproject/postcardapp/zip/story_0 > thali.zip